-Acupuncture is a comprehensive medical system that dates back nearly 2 thousand years and encompasses its own diagnostic methods.
+Acupuncture is a comprehensive medical framework that dates back thousands of years and encompasses its own diagnostic methods.

 Specfic acupuncture points are chosen in relation to your symptoms and medical diagnosis.
-Fine, sterile needles are inserted into the acupuncture point to stimulate a positive and natural chemical response to bring the body into balance.
+Fine, sterile needles are inserted into the acupuncture point to stimulate a positive and natural chemical response.

 Each treatment is individualised for each patient.

 During your first visit a note of your medical history will be taken as well as details of your current health and the reason you sought acupuncture.

 Your pulse will be taken, but do be patient, a Chinese medicine pulse is different to the one you will be used to the doctor taking, it provides insight as to how your vital organs are functioning.

 Don’t be surprised if you are asked to show your tongue as it is used to gather further information.